fujitsu/dnnl_aarch64/README_jp.md

 DNNL_aarch64 also contains the same programs.
 You can run them on ARMv8-a enviroment.
 You can execute DNNL_aarch64 on systems using Arm(R)v8-A architecure CPUs supporting SVE instructions.
-Even if you can't access such systems, you can try DNNL_aarch64 on QEMU (generic and open source machine emulator and virtualizer).

 動作確認済み環境
  Fujitsu FX1000/FX700